 - Myth # 1: You will be penalized for reciprocal linking – Many people worry that search engines will punish them for reciprocal linking.
 If you’re building a link farm, yes, that is the case.
 However, legitimate sites sharing legitimate link love is just fine.

 - Myth # 3: You should not add links too quickly – The prevailing belief is that you will be penalized if you acquire too many links in too fast a fashion.
 This is not necessarily true.
 Google Penguin may penalize a website for a link velocity that spikes with too many spammy or low-quality links.
-But, if you stick with high-caliber links, you don’t need to worry about how quickly you acquire them.
+But if you stick with high-caliber links acquired through press, exposure, or going viral then you don’t need to worry about how quickly you acquire them.

 With link building, you get what you pay for.
 Consult with a reputable SEO firm to get advice on link building.
 It’s a powerful tool, but it can backfire if you use it improperly.